SPECIES SPECIFIC PAGES

 -

 County Bred forms must be filled out and turned in at the weigh-in.
 County Bred forms can be picked up at the Extension Office ahead of time.
-Must be duplicate form.
+Must be triplicate form.

 -

-Please see the rulebook for required birthdates and possession dates.
+Please see the Jackson County Fair Book and ODA Livestock Exhibition Rules for further rule clarifications, required birthdates, and possession dates.

 Rabbit Exhibitor Fees: